tangentsoft/pidp8i/doc/cc8-manual.md

     `g` format specifiers (and their capitalized variants) cannot be supported.

+*   Since CC8 does not support the `long` integer type qualifier, this function does not support the `l` format specifier.

 *   The standard `n` and `p` format specifiers could be supported, but currently are not.